JAGATDEEPJP/Flipkart-Database/README.md

 # Flipkart-Database
 OOAD Project
 # To import file from text.sql
-1. if you know password of mysql command is : mysql -u <username> -p <your databasename > < <filename you want to run .sql>
+1. if you know password of mysql command is : mysql -u <username> -p your_databasename < filename_you_want_to_run.sql
-2. if you don't know password of mysql command is : sudo mysql -u <username> -p <your databasename > < <filename you want to run .sql>
+2. if you don't know password of mysql command is : sudo mysql -u username -p your_databasename < filename_you_want_to_run .sql

 Beware that above commands have a field " your databasename ".
 So, make a database with name Flipkart before running the above commands.